adritasharma/Chatbot_AWS_LEX/README.md

 - **Slot** – An intent can require zero or more slots or parameters.
 For example, the OrderPizza intent requires slots such as pizza size, crust type, and number of pizzas.
  For example, you might create and use the following slot types for the OrderPizza intent:

-  Size – With enumeration values Small, Medium, and Large. </br>
+  _Size_ – With enumeration values Small, Medium, and Large. </br>
-  Crust – With enumeration values Thick and Thin.  </br>
+  _Crust_ – With enumeration values Thick and Thin.  </br>
-  Count - Amazon Lex also provides built-in slot types.
+  _Count_ - Amazon Lex also provides built-in slot types.
 For example, AMAZON.NUMBER is a built-in slot type that you can use for the number of pizzas ordered.

 The project has 3 steps :

-## Step 2: Create Lambda function
+## Step 1: Create Lambda function

 This function is used to fetch postal addresses baed on a Pincode

 This is a AWS Lambda (Serverless Functions).
 AWS Lambda can be plugged into Amzon Lex Intent to  act on it.

-To create Lamda project,  AWS Toolkit for Visual Studio is  and  Lambda Project (.NET Core) is created .It is like Class Library .NET Core Project.
-AWS Nuget Packages Amazon.Lambda.Core, Amazon.Lambda.LexEvents and Amazon.Lambda.Serialization.Json have been used for Lambda functionality.
+To create Lamda project,  AWS Toolkit for Visual Studio is  and  Lambda Project (.NET Core) is created .
+AWS Nuget Packages Amazon.Lambda.Core, ** Amazon.Lambda.LexEvents** and Amazon.Lambda.Serialization.Json have been used for Lambda functionality.

         public async Task<LexResponse> FunctionHandler(LexEvent lexEvent, ILambdaContext context) {